 So you’re wondering how to make an online portfolio.

 First off – that’s a valid question to ask!
 It’s certainly something you should be thinking of, no matter if you’re a business wanting to reach more clients, or an individual looking for new employment opportunities.

 You’re probably (at least) a little worried that the task might turn out rather hard, especially if you don’t have any experience building a new website.
-Don’t sweat, though.
+Don’t worry, though.
 Today, we’re tackling this topic from top to bottom.